 How to deal with conflicts

 I remember visiting my brother in Spain one summer.
-Two of his flatmates were violently arguing and one of them pull out a knife.. well you don’t want things to get this bad for you.
+Two of his flatmates were violently arguing and one of them pulled out a knife.. well you don’t want things to get this bad for you.
 No matter how hard you try, you’ll still have some sort of disagreement with one of your flatmates at some point.
 The worst part is that, since you’re sharing the same flat, you can’t really run away from the argument, that’s why it’s so important to be prepared.
 Remember that no one is perfect including you and that communication is crucial.

 - Stay neutral if you can.
 If two of your flatmates are arguing about peanut butter, try to stay out of it.
 You probably have other things to worry about and it’ll just backfire if you get too involved.
 Just let them deal with it and stay neutral no matter what.